-After many years teaching all types of fitness and Pilates one of the most common problems I see is poor posture, in particular round shoulders.
-My clients are concerned about their posture and ask me, "how can I fix round shoulders" they see it as ageing.
+After years of teaching Pilates the most common problems I see is poor posture and in particular round shoulders.
+My clients are concerned about their posture and ask me, "How can I fix round shoulders".

-Continual use of computers and mobile phones encourages poor posture and round shoulders, chest muscles are over-worked, back muscles become weak.
-Now your head is pushed forward creating tension in the back of the neck.
+Using computers and mobile phones encourages poor posture.
+Chest muscles become strong, and back muscles become weak, pushing your head forward and creating tension in the neck.

 Pilates for forward head position